 Our faculty are known for breaking new ground in their fields.
 Ashesi Foundation’s new Faculty Capacity Building Fund will invest in their professional development by sponsoring research projects, procurement of equipment and resources, participation in international conferences, and pursuit of higher education, including PhD acquisition.

 Here are four examples showcasing the great work of Ashesi faculty in their fields.
 Your investment in Ashesi faculty can help make more projects like this happen.

-Senior Lecturer co-organizes first Ghana Design Thinking Conference
+Associate Professor co-organizes first Ghana Design Thinking Conference

-Dr. Gordon Adomdza is the lead faculty member of the Ashesi Design Lab (D:Lab), an initiative that harnesses Design Thinking and Design Making to assist students, faculty and corporations spur innovation in business, society and policymaking.
+Dr. Gordon Adomdza is the lead faculty member of the Ashesi Design Lab (D:Lab), an initiative that harnesses Design Thinking and Design Making to assist students, faculty and corporations spur innovation in business, society, and policymaking.

-In May, Gordon and the D:Lab co-organized an inaugural design thinking conference in Ghana.
+Gordon and the D:Lab co-organized an inaugural design thinking conference in Ghana.
 “The focus of the conference was to unearth local design thinking applications and also to expose the practice to a wider audience,” says Gordon.
 “Design Thinking is blowing through top business schools, companies and other budding organizations across the world, including Ashesi, so what we wanted to do was to bring together people who are doing design thinking work in Ghana to share and learn from one another.”